Performing ukulele as a soloist is a great feeling.

 One way to be a solo ukulele player is by fingerpicking the ukulele.
 There are many ways to fingerpick the ukulele.
 One beautiful way is to fingerpick arpeggio-based pieces.

-Arpeggio pieces can be original compositions, like the one you learn in this lesson, selected from the new Fingerpicking Essentials course in Club Ukulele, or they can be based on Spanish and classical guitar pieces that have been arranged for ukulele.
+Arpeggio pieces can be original compositions, like the one you learn in this lesson, or they can be based on Spanish and classical guitar pieces that have been arranged for ukulele.
 Arpeggio pieces feature a rhythmic and melodic intricate sound.

 The word arpeggio means you pluck the notes of a chord in succession either ascending or descending.
 In this way, an arpeggio is a kind of fingerpicking pattern.